Joseph F. Ambrose

-Joseph Francis Ambrose (May 24, 1896 – May 1, 1988) was a World War I veteran from the U.S. state of Illinois who served with Company I, 140th Infantry, 35th Division, A. E. F., from 1917 to 1919, becoming nationally known for his photo at the dedication day parade for the Vietnam Veterans Memorial in Washington, D.C., at the age of 86.
+Joseph Francis Ambrose (May 24, 1896 – May 1, 1988) was an American World War I veteran.
+He served with Company I, 140th Infantry, 35th Division, A. E. F., from 1917 to 1919, becoming nationally known for his photo at the dedication day parade for the Vietnam Veterans Memorial in Washington, D.C., at the age of 86.
 In this widely viewed and circulated United States Defense Audiovisual Agency photo, he was photographed wearing his Doughboy uniform, helmet and field equipment, for which he was known as "Doughboy Joe".
 In the photo, Ambrose carries the U.S. flag that had covered the casket of his son, Clement A. Ambrose, who was killed in the Korean War in 1951.

 Early life

 Ambrose was born May 24, 1896, in Joliet, Illinois.
-His father and mother were Austrian, and lived in a community of many German and Austrian immigrants.
+His father and mother were Roman Catholic Austrians, and lived in a community of many German and Austrian immigrants.

 World War I

 Ambrose was drafted in 1917 and served in the United States Army until 1919.
 Before World War I he was a laborer at the Phoenix Horse Shoe Company.